2019 Stafford Motor Speedway General Rules

 - In emergency situations when you must exit the car quickly, do so and remain on the protected side of the car in regards to oncoming vehicles.

 - Inform the tow truck driver of the pit stall location where your car is to be towed.

-- No driver shall exit their car on the racing surface to confront another driver, this shall be considered a violation of safety regulations and the driver will be penalized accordingly.
+- No driver shall exit their car on the racing surface or infield area to confront an individual or a vehicle.

 - Intentional contact with other vehicles is prohibited.